-Florida employers are predicted to increase hiring rates in the fourth quarter, according to a Manpower Employment Outlook Survey.?
+Florida employers are expected to increase hiring in the fourth quarter, according to a Manpower Employment Outlook Survey.

-"This survey confirms that employers are experiencing positive gains in their business and feeling more optimistic, which leads to more hiring and more jobs," said Gov. Rick Scott.
+"This survey confirms that employers are experiencing positive gains in their business and feeling more optimistic, which leads to more hiring and more jobs," said Gov. Rick Scott in a press release.
 "We have more work to do, but we are continuing to make Florida the No.1 business destination in the world by creating an environment that encourages job creation."??

 Job prospects appear best in construction, durable goods manufacturing, transportation and utilities, wholesale and retail trade, financial activities, professional and business services, education and health services, leisure and hospitality, other services and government.

 Employers in non-durable goods manufacturing and information plan to reduce staffing.

 Florida has created 156,800 private sector jobs since December 2010, and has experienced positive annual job growth 26 consecutive months.

 State job growth has been positive 12 of the last 15 months.

 Florida job postings increased 15.1 percent in September compared with September 2011 by 35,277 for a total of 268,575 openings.